johnwcowan/r7rs-spec/spec/r7rs.md

 -   It may be the case that there is no means by which a promise can be operationally distinguished from its forced value.
-That is, expressions like the following may evaluate to either \#t or to \#f, depending on the implementation:
+That is, expressions like the following may evaluate to either #t or to #f, depending on the implementation:

         (eqv? (delay 1) 1)          \ev  \unspecified
         (pair? (delay (cons 1 2)))  \ev  \unspecified%

--   Implementations may implement "implicit forcing," where the value of a promise is forced by procedures that operate only on arguments of a certain type, like cdr and \*.
+-   Implementations may implement “implicit forcing,” where the value of a promise is forced by procedures that operate only on arguments of a certain type, like cdr and \*.
 However, procedures that operate uniformly on their arguments, like list, must not force them.